- Undergraduate Students

 - Leeds is the only city outside London to have resident opera and ballet companies and boasts several theatres, including Leeds Grand Theatre and Opera House, the Carriageworks and West Yorkshire Playhouse, which all offer student discounts.
 Many museums and galleries have free entry, such as the Royal Armouries, Leeds City Museum and Leeds Art Gallery.

 - The city has an eclectic mix of high street shops, independent boutiques and vintage stores, all within easy walking distance.
-From the beautiful architecture of the Victoria Quarter and the Grand Arcade to the stunning domed roof of Leeds Corn Exchange, and from the new Victoria Gate shopping centre to Trinity Leeds, the city is a true haven for anyone who wants to shop.
+From the beautiful architecture of the Victoria Quarter and the Grand Arcade to the stunning domed roof of Leeds Corn Exchange, and from the new Victoria Leeds shopping centre to Trinity Leeds, the city is a true haven for anyone who wants to shop.

 - Leeds has a great sporting tradition and was chosen as the host city for Le Grand Départ, the start of the 2014 Tour de France.
 The city is home to sporting teams such as Leeds United Football Club based at Elland Road Stadium, Leeds Rhinos rugby league and Yorkshire Carnegie rugby union teams, and Yorkshire County Cricket Club and international Test Match cricket, all at Headingley Carnegie Stadium.